Newtoto/COMP210_3_journal/README.md

 ## (Re-)examination of multimodal augmented reality
 (https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=3001961)
+Definition of AR is not concrete, there is discrepancy between whether or not viewing the world through the camera should be considered real or virtual.
+A differentiation should be made between viewing something through a lens (mediated) and directly looking at your hand without distortion.
+Mediated doesn't always mean through a camera however, it can also mean something being changed digitally like a roboticized voice or sensory substitution.
+An example of sensory substitution is vibration on the skin related to light intensity alowing someone to "see" with their skin.
+Virtual version of this exist like Luigi's Ghost Mansion which vibrates where the player senses ghosts in game with vibration.

+3 Definitions are given.
+Real being the physical world without being mediated.
+Mediates is origination from the physical world, but is percieved through digital forms.
+Virtual is originating from computed genrated models and perceived through a digital display.

 ## Real Virtuality: A Code of Ethical Conduct.
 Recommendations for Good Scientific Practice and the Consumers of VR-Technology
 (https://www.frontiersin.org/articles/10.3389/frobt.2016.00003/full)